ad-lightning/tags-android-sdk-sample-app/README.md

 ### Applovin MAX Interstitial

 Add `captureInterstitial` call before calling `interstitial.showAd()`, and `stopCapturingInterstitial` inside `onAdHidden`.
+You should pass more information about your app using [BoltiveTagDetails](#tag-details) object inside AdViewConfiguration's constructor.

 ```java
     MaxInterstitialAd interstitial = new MaxInterstitialAd("<your ad unit id>", this);